Boundary marks

 -

-at the junction or intersection of roads.
+at the intersection with any other roads.
 If the corner is cut off or rounded off the mark may be referenced to either end of the base line of the triangle, a tangent point or to the point of intersection of the road boundaries

 -